awslabs/amazon-s3-find-and-forget/docs/USER_GUIDE.md

-Where the data you are connecting to the solution is encrypted with an Customer Managed CMK rather than an AWS Managed CMK, you must also grant the Athena and the Data Access IAM roles access to use the key so that the data can be decrypted when reading, re-encrypted when writing.
+Where the data you are connecting to the solution is encrypted with an Customer Managed CMK rather than an AWS Managed CMK, you must also grant the Athena and Data Access IAM roles access to use the key so that the data can be decrypted when reading, re-encrypted when writing.

 Once you have updated the bucket policy as described in